 With cybersecurity threats on the rise, there's expected to be a growing need for information security analysts.
-The Bureau of Labor Statistics reports information security analyst careers are expected to grow 31% from 2019 to 2029, which is much faster than average compared to all careers.* More than 40,900 information security analyst jobs are expected to be added in the U.S. during this time.
+The U.S. Bureau of Labor Statistics expects the opportunities for information security analysts to climb by 33% from 2020 to 2030.
+More than 47,100 information security analyst jobs are expected to be added in the U.S. during this time.*

-As of September 2018, Cyberseek reported there were more than 300,000 cybersecurity job openings throughout the U.S. Cybersecurity analysts perform a variety of duties across diverse industries.
+As of September 2021, Cyberseek reported there were almost 600,000 cybersecurity job openings throughout the U.S. Cybersecurity analysts perform a variety of duties across diverse industries.
 If a business cares about its cybersecurity, it will employ a cybersecurity analyst in some form.
 Typical duties include:

 - Monitor networks for breaches and conduct investigations for cyberattacks.